 Ship reporting exemptions

-SSN will control the exemption data received from the MNSWs or the National SSN system according to the syntax rules of the ESD dataset.
+SSN will control the exemption data received from the MNSWs or the National SSN system according to the semantic rules of SSN (e.g. data formats, structure, code values, business rules).
 Exemption records which don’t comply with at least one of the rules will be rejected.
 SSN will indicate which information from the exemption record is in error and a description of that error.

-For each new exemption record, SSN will define a unique ExemptionID which will be sent as response to the first ship exemption notification.

-All exemption details received will replace the existing information of the corresponding record in SSN according to the ExemptionID.
+Each exemption is associated to an identifier (ExemptionID).
+The value of ExemptionID is defined by the SSN NCA and the NCA guarantees that the value is unique within the MS. When the information on exemption is provided through the Web Interface of SSN, SSN defines the value of ExemptionID.All exemption details received will replace the existing information of the corresponding record in SSN according to the ExemptionID.
 The whole exemption record will replace the existing one in SSN.
 Information not included in the received exemption record will erase the corresponding information in SSN.

 SSN will automatically make available all exemption records to the ESD.